simonmichael/hledger/MANUAL.markdown

 if available, they are provided on the download page.
 Note currently you must invoke add-on commands like, eg: `$ hledger-web ...`, not `$ hledger web ...`.
-The hledger-NAME executables support the usual hledger options, and any specific options of their own.
+The hledger-NAME executables support the usual hledger options, plus any specific options of their own.

 ##### chart

-*Requires additional GTK-related libraries and possibly [other things](http://code.haskell.org/gtk2hs/INSTALL).
-On ubuntu: `apt-get install libghc6-gtk-dev`*

-The chart command saves an image file showing a pie chart of your top account balances.
-It is pretty rudimentary.
+The chart command saves an image file showing a basic pie chart of your top account balances.
 Note that positive and negative balances will not be displayed together in the same chart; any balances not matching the sign of the first one will be ignored.

 The output file is "hledger.png", or you can specify another with -o/--output.
 Use a different suffix (eg .gif or .jpg) to generate that